3 Non-Believing Celebrities with Devout Christian Parents

 Like the father of the prodigal son, parents can be ready to accept their children with open arms and throw them a feast to celebrate their return.

 “See how great a love the Father has bestowed on us, that we would be called children of God; and such we are.
 For this reason, the world does not know us, because it did not know Him.” – 1 John 3:1 (NASB)Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!